 nSurBou=1, surBou(each A=6*3, each absIR=0.9, each absSol=0.9, each til=Buildings.Types.Tilt.Wall),

-is used to instantiate a model for a surface that is in this
+is used to instantiate a model for a surface that is in this room.

-room.
-The surface has an area of 6*3 m2,
+The surface has an area of 6*3 m2, absorptivity in the infrared and the solar

-and it is a wall.
-The room model will compute infrared radiative
+spectrum of 0.9 and it is a wall.

-heat exchange, solar radiative heat gains and infrared radiative
+The room model will compute infrared radiative heat exchange, solar radiative heat gains

-rate are exposed by this room model at the heat port
+heat flow rate are exposed by this room model at the heat port

 surf_surBou

-.
-A model builder may use this construct to
+A model builder may use this construct

 The declaration